All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Weight and appetite: Tirzepatide's appetite suppression is one of its strongest features.
 Prednisone can trigger powerful food cravings and a drive to eat, even beyond what feels normal.
 Patients often describe feeling genuinely hungry in a way that overrides the fullness signals tirzepatide provides.
 Weight progress may stall or reverse during prednisone treatment.

 Body composition: Prednisone promotes fat storage, particularly in the face, neck, and abdomen (the classic "moon face" and "buffalo hump" pattern).
-Even if the scale does not change dramatically, body fat distribution may shift temporarily.
+Even if the scale doesn't change dramatically, body fat distribution may shift temporarily.

 What to Watch For

-• Elevated blood sugar: Check glucose levels more frequently than usual.
+• improved blood sugar: Check glucose levels more frequently than usual.
 Post-meal readings are especially important since prednisone-induced hyperglycemia is often worst after eating.

 • Appetite surges: If you experience intense hunger that feels different from your baseline, recognize it as a prednisone effect.
 Strategies like eating protein-rich, low-glycemic foods may help.

 • Water retention: Sudden weight gain of several pounds over a few days likely represents fluid, not fat.
-This can be confusing when you are tracking weight for your GLP-1 program.
+This can be confusing when you're tracking weight for your GLP-1 program.

 • Mood and sleep disruption: Prednisone commonly causes insomnia, irritability, and mood swings, which are unrelated to tirzepatide but can undermine your overall well-being and adherence to your treatment plan.